cjavad/dtu-02158-concurrent-programming/MandatoryAssigment1/REPORT.md

 | 100-0.txt   | Complete works of William Shakespeare |
 | xtest.txt   | Text from problem 2                   |

-Primarily the tests were run on a Ryzen 9 5900HX 8/16 3.3 GHz (4.6 GHz) laptop processor.
+Primarily the tests were run on a Ryzen 9 5900HX 8/16 3.3 GHz (4.6 GHz) laptop processor on Linux 6.11.

 For plots, we decided to go with gnuplot to automate the process of generating plots.
 See the attached GitHub repository for the scripts used to generate the